OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 1. Get a wrapped SecretID using the [AppRole Get wrapped SecretID](#get-wrapped-secretid) step template.
 1. Provide the wrapped SecretID stored in a sensitive output variable from the first step to this step template to unwrap and authenticate.

-Once authenticated, the `client_token` from the Vault response will be made available as a [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) named `AppRoleAuthToken` for use in other steps.
+After it's authenticated, the `client_token` from the Vault response is made available as a [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) named `AppRoleAuthToken` for use in other steps.

 #### AppRole Unwrap SecretID and Login parameters {#unwrap-secretid-login-parameters}